Marija-git/Glossary/README.md

 ## Error Handling
 - A centralized exception middleware globally handles all exceptions.
-- It translates them into clear, standardized responses with appropriate HTTP status codes.
+- It translates them into standardized responses with appropriate HTTP status codes.
 - Data validation is enforced with Data Annotation attributes, ensuring only valid inputs are processed.

 ---